-2.8 The IECEx Certification Body shall inform the IEC through the IECEx Secretariat of any cases either brought to its notice or where they become aware of misuse of the IECEx Conformity Mark and shall take appropriate action in cases of misuse of licences which it has issued.
+2.8 The Certification Body shall inform the IEC through the IECEx Secretariat of any cases either brought to its notice or where they become aware of misuse of the IECEx Conformity Mark and shall take appropriate action in cases of misuse of licenses which it has issued.

-2.9 The IECEx Certification Body shall maintain compliance with the requirements of the IECEx System Rules and Procedures (IECEx 02), the Regulations (IECEx 04) and supporting Operational Documents, available from the IECEx website www.iecex.com and shall immediately inform the IECEx Executive Secretary of any actions or inactions that may result in the IECEx Certification Body no longer maintaining such compliance.
+2.9 The Certification Body shall maintain compliance with the requirements of the IECEx System Rules and Procedures (IECEx 02), the Mark Rules (IECEx 04) and supporting Operational Documents, always in their currently valid versions available from the IECEx website www.iecex.com The Certification Body shall immediately inform the IECEx Executive Secretary of any actions or inactions that may result in the IECEx Certification Body no longer maintaining such compliance.

-2.10 The IECEx Certification Body agrees to pay license fees associated with the IECEx Conformity Mark, as approved by the IECEx Management Committee.
+2.10 The Certification Body agrees to pay license fees associated with the IECEx Conformity Mark, as approved by the IECEx Management Committee.
+The current IECEx Conformity Mark License fee is zero.

-2.11 The IECEx Certification Body shall inform the IEC of any change to its legal status.
+2.11 The Certification Body shall inform the IEC of any change to its legal status.

-2.12 The IECEx Certification Body shall operate under their own responsibility and shall indemnify and hold harmless IEC from any and all claims, actions and judgements, including costs of defence incurred in defending claims arising from the IECEx Certification Body’s operation in issuing IECEx Conformity Mark Licenses.
+2.12 The Certification Body shall operate under their own responsibility and shall indemnify and hold harmless IEC from any and all claims, actions and judgements, including costs of defence incurred in defending claims arising from the Certification Body’s operation in issuing IECEx Conformity Mark Licenses.

 2.13 In operating this agreement, the IEC is not aware of any third parties whose rights may be infringed.